raul23/nlp/README.rst

 - The `second method <#method-2-identify-the-text-language-i-e-multi-classification-textcat-from-nltk>`_ uses the ``textcat`` classifier from ``nltk`` to determine the text language.
 It takes longer to process than the first method, but it is able to identify the text language which is returned as a country code in ISO 639-3, unlike
-  `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_ which can only
-  tell if the text is English or not.
+  `first method <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_ which can only tell if the text is English or not.

 `:star:`